In a relative frequency distribution, what does each relative fre... | Study Prep in Pearson+

 Understand that a relative frequency distribution shows how the total number of observations is divided among different classes or categories.

-Recognize that each relative frequency is calculated by dividing the frequency (the count of observations) of a particular class by the total number of observations in the data set.
+Recall that the relative frequency for a class is calculated by dividing the frequency (the count of observations) in that class by the total number of observations.

-Interpret the relative frequency as the proportion or fraction of the total data that falls within each class, which helps compare the sizes of different classes relative to the whole.
+Interpret the relative frequency as the proportion or fraction of the entire dataset that falls within a particular class, which helps compare the sizes of different classes relative to the whole.

-Note that relative frequencies are useful for understanding the distribution of data in terms of proportions rather than absolute counts, making it easier to compare data sets of different sizes.
+Note that relative frequency is not the absolute count, the range of values, or the cumulative frequency, but specifically the proportion of observations in each class.

 Watch next